Brian Fender: Career

 Fender was Chief Executive of the Higher Education Funding Council for England from 1995 to 2001.
 Prior to that he was Vice-Chancellor of Keele University (1985–95), Associate Director and Director of the Institut Laue-Langevin in Grenoble, France and Chairman of the Science Board of the UK's Science and Engineering Research Council.
 He is a graduate and Fellow of Imperial College.

 Sir Brian is currently a member of the University Grants Committee, Hong Kong, President of the National Foundation for Educational Research, Chairman of the National Council for Drama Training and a Director of Higher Aims Ltd, a private consultancy involved in higher education and research management.
 Sir Brian is a Fellow of the Institute of Physics, the Royal Society of Chemistry and a Companion of the Chartered Management Institute.
 He has honorary degrees or fellowships from eleven universities and colleges.

-Sir Brian is the current chairman and President of the Institute of Knowledge Transfer.
+In 2005 Fender was appointed the first chairman and President of the Institute of Knowledge Transfer.